monadicsystems/okapi/docs/index.md

   }
 ```

-This way, we can define the `putUser` Endpoint by simply modifying `getUser` and without unecessarily repeating ourself.
+This way, we can define the `putUser` Endpoint by simply modifying `getUser` and without unnecessarily repeating our self.

 #### Applicative Comprehensions?